c0D3M/Misc/cryptohtaphy.md

 ## ElGamal
 Based on DH,
 in short Shared key is used for encryption and receiver used multiplicate invserve of shared key to decrypt
+This is not CCA secure, reason is if you multiplying a cipher text of a known plain text to a cipher and ask decryption oracle, it cant deny and then then plain text can be extrcated

 ### Cryptographic Usage